hundredplans/obsidian/writing/fof/The West/Nolaka/Ideas.md

-The Greatfather which has lived ever since the First Man, he's just an old guy
+The Greatfather which has lived ever since the First Man is the First Disciple of Life, he's just an old guy.
+Big tree in the middle which has Aura over the whole island, and if he detects a threat he can block it out.